-Don’t waste time trying to EQ something in-depth during tracking; just get a good bare-bones sound that you can more fully shape later.
+Don’t waste time trying to EQ something in-depth during tracking; get a good bare-bones sound you can improve later.

 Mixing audio: Levels and panning

 Once your mixing session is ready, it’s time to set levels and pan them.
-Setting the correct volume and stereo position of each audio track is the first stage of getting a good mix.
+Setting each audio track’s correct volume and stereo position is the first stage of getting a good mix.